Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Introduction

-\textit{Introduction.---} Localization and absence of diffusion in non-interacting electron systems have been extensively studied since Anderson discussed the disorder effect in solids on the single-particle electron wavefunction \cite{Anderson}.
-Presently, what is called the Anderson localization (AL), is recognized as a universal phenomenon in various physical systems \cite{Lagendijk}.
-In AL quantum systems, a single-particle electron wavefunction is exponentially localized with a localization length, which leads to a type of insulating phase.
-Owing to the recent development in the computational power and numerical techniques, study on the effect of the interactions between particles on the AL is currently one of the main research topics in condensed matter physics.
-It is now recognized that the AL persists in some cases even if the particles interact.
-This is the so-called many-body localization (MBL).
+Localization in non-interacting electron systems has been extensively studied since Anderson discussed the disorder effect on the single-particle electron wavefunction in solids \cite{Anderson}.
+Presently, what is called Anderson localization (AL), is recognized as a universal phenomenon in various physical systems \cite{Lagendijk}.
+In AL quantum system, a single-particle electron wavefunction is exponentially localized with a finite localization length, and an insulating phase forms.
+Owing to the recent development in the computational power and numerical techniques, study on the effect of the interactions between particles on AL is currently one of the main research topics in condensed matter physics.
+It is now recognized that AL persists in some cases even if the particles interact.
+This is called many-body localization (MBL).
 Mostly by numerical simulations, it has been clarified that the MBL phase exhibits some characteristic properties such as Poisson distribution in the level spacing analysis (LSA) of the energy eigenvalues similar to that of the conventional AL and the logarithmic growth of entanglement entropy.
-In its glassy dynamics, MBL is closely related with the breaking of eigenstate thermalization hypothesis and ergodicity breaking dynamics \cite{Nandkishore,Basko,Abanin,Alet,Oganesyan}.
-Recent experiments on cold-atom gases in optical lattices have reported evidences for the existence of MBL phenomena \cite{Schreiber,Choi}.
+In its glassy dynamics, MBL is closely related with the breaking of eigenstate thermalization hypothesis and ergodicity breaking dynamics \cite{Nandkishore,Basko,Abanin,Alet,Oganesyan,Abanin2}.
+This means that a closed ergodicity-breaking system does not thermalize for a long time, and if we prepare a non-entangled initial state in such a system, the information of the intial state is conserved for a long time without being lost.
+Recent experiments on cold-atom gases in optical lattices have reported evidences for the existence of MBL phenomena \cite{Schreiber,Choi,Lukin,Rispoli}.

+Until recently, most of the theoretical studies have focused on MBL induced by the disorders encoded in the on-site potentials, hopping amplitudes and interactions, as well as quasi-periodic potentials \cite{Iyer}.
+On the other hand very recently, disorder-free AL/MBL-like phenomena have been revealed in a Wannier--Stark ladder \cite{Nieuwenburg,Schulz,Orito}, dipolar atom gases in an optical lattice \cite{Li}, some lattice-gauge theoretical models \cite{Smith1,Smith2,Brenes,Takaishi}, quantum Hall systems \cite{Krishna}, a diamond chain system \cite{vidal1,vidal2,Cartwright}, and a disorder-free spin chain \cite{Kormos,Mazza,Liu,Lerose}.